Try JustDone

 Here’s a straightforward method for paraphrasing a sentence, a paragraph, or even an entire section of text:

-Pro Tip: If you hit a block, AI paraphrasing tool like JustDone can give you alternative phrasings.
-I regularly use it for rewriting technical materials because it makes complex information easier to explain without losing meaning.
+Pro Tip: If you hit a block, AI paraphrasing tool can give you alternative phrasings.
+I regularly use JustDone AI for rewriting technical materials because it makes complex information easier to explain without losing meaning.

 Paraphrasing Rules: What to Follow